WillLankenau13/lastFM/README.md

 # Introduction

 This repository gives information regarding a user's LastFM data.
-The main feature is it gives LastFM scrobbling "records," for example, what was the most a user listened to a given artist in 30 days.
+The main feature is it gives LastFM scrobbling "records," for example, what was the most a user listened to an artist in 30 days.

 # LastFM